Linaro/lava/doc/v2/development-intro.rst

  $ git review -s

-.. important:: **All** changes need to support both Debian unstable **and** Debian stable - currently Jessie.
+.. important:: **All** changes need to support both Debian unstable **and** Debian stable - currently Stretch.
 This often includes multiple versions of django and other supporting packages.
 Automated unit tests are run on stable (with backports).